-The Woodland Burial ground at Penrith Cemetery was established in 2005 and is located at the northern part of the cemetery.
-The area is adjacent to existing mature trees, with spectacular views over the Lakeland fells.
+Established in 2005, Penrith Cemetery woodland burial ground is located at the northern part of the cemetery in an area adjacent to existing mature trees, with spectacular views over the Lakeland fells.

-The Woodland Burial ground at Alston Cemetery was established in March 2016 and is located in the southern part of the cemetery.
+Established in March 2016, Alston Cemetery woodland burial ground is located in the southern part of the cemetery.
 It offers a 'return to nature' for those who would like an alternative to a traditional lawn grave.

 Maintaining and developing the area

-More trees will eventually be planted as the burial area is filled, and spaced out rather than on individual graves.
+As more graves fill the burial area, we will eventually plant more trees, which we will space out rather than plant on individual graves.
 This will avoid the need to thin the trees out as they mature.
-Grounds maintenance will be kept to a minimum to encourage a regeneration of flora and fauna.
+We will keep grounds maintenance to a minimum to encourage a regeneration of flora and fauna.
 The traditional appearance of a lawn cemetery will not apply to the Woodland Burial Area.

 Coffins and containers

 Biodegradable coffins, shrouds, or other acceptable containers, are preferred for use for burial.
-If you would like to use a standard chipboard coffin, it is requested that non-biodegradable fixtures and fittings are kept to an absolute minimum.
+If you would like to use a standard chipboard coffin, can we request you keep non-biodegradable fixtures and fittings to an absolute minimum.

-The position of each woodland grave has been carefully recorded on a plan and each one will be marked with a detectable underground peg.
-This will incorporate a unique microchip identification number which will be used to locate the grave when necessary, but it should be noted that it will eventually be amongst the undergrowth of woodland.
+We carefully record the position of each woodland grave on a plan and mark each grave with a detectable underground peg.
+The peg will incorporate a unique microchip identification number.
+We can use the number to locate the grave when necessary, although eventually the underground peg will be amongst the undergrowth of woodland.

 Each grave will be for one full burial only and, as with all graves in the cemetery, a Grant of Exclusive Right of Burial may be purchased (along with that of adjacent graves) if required.
 The 'Exclusive Right of Burial' will be for a period of fifty years, the same as the lawn area of the cemetery.

-Cremated remains (ashes) may be interred in a purchased full grave or half grave space.
+We use purchased full grave or half grave space for interring cremated remains (ashes).
 There are a limited number of half grave spaces available.
-Plastic containers will not be allowed for the interment of cremated remains.
+We do not allow the use of plastic containers for the interring cremated remains.

 Ashes may also be scattered within a purchased burial plot, or in the Garden of Rest area.

-The placing of memorials on grave spaces is not permitted.
+We permit the placing of flowers and wreaths on a grave at the time of the burial, for a limited period.
 Upon request, families and friends may plant native flowers and bulbs on a grave space, for example, Primroses, Violets, Wood Anemones and Celandines, which are in keeping with a woodland setting.
-The placing of flowers and wreaths will only be permitted for a limited period at the time of the burial.

 The families or executors of the deceased may choose to use the services of a Funeral Director, or make the funeral arrangements themselves.